New Builder Homes: Before Contacting a Builder

 The Base Price Is Rarely the Final Price

-Not All Upgrades Are Worth Paying For
+Some Upgrades Are Worth Paying For

-Key Things to Consider Before Buying From a Builder
+Key Things to Consider Before Buying From a Builder.

 1. The builder’s sales representative works for the builder

 One of the biggest misconceptions buyers have is assuming the on-site sales representative is there to guide them the same way a buyer’s agent would.
 They are not.
 Their job is to sell the builder’s inventory and protect the builder’s interests.
+That means pricing, incentives, contract terms, and upgrades are presented from the builder’s perspective.
+Having your own representation means having someone focused on your interests.

 2. The advertised price may only tell part of the story